Q: Does the AnchorRescue really work?

 Q: Why are the AR100 and AR200 units no longer available?

-A: The original AR100 and AR200 have been discontinued and replaced by the AnchorRescue II.
+A: The original AR100 and AR200 have been discontinued and replaced by the AnchorRescue II with its revolutionary patent pending design.
 We still offer the AR300 for 1/2” (12mm or 13mm chain)

 Q: How does the new AnchorRescue II differ from the original models?